MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-mileage.md

 ## Enable the Mileage calculation improvements when using mileage rate tiers feature

-The **Mileage calculation improvements when using mileage rate tiers.** feature improves mileage rate calculation.
-Complete the following steps to enable this feature.
+The **Mileage calculation improvements when using mileage rate tiers** feature improves mileage rate calculation.
+To enable this feature, follow these steps.

 1. Go to **Workspaces** > **Feature Management**.
 2. In the list, locate and select **Mileage calculation improvements when using mileage rate tiers**, and then select **Enable now**.